adamcysec/adamcysec.github.io/_posts/design/2022-04-03-BITB-attack.md

 ![06_fake_steampage.png](/images/BITB Attack/06_fake_steampage.png)

 The above screenshot is a fake Steam login pop up.
-This attack was reported to be used in 2019.
+This attack was reported by user [Bangaladore on Reddit](https://www.reddit.com/r/Steam/comments/bvqs92/insanely_clever_steam_credential_stealing_scam/) in 2019.
 In my opinion, we will not be seeing this attack more in the future due to the limited scope of sites.
 Not every site uses single sign-in and the sites that do, often do not use a pop up window.
 Most sites use a redirect within the same window to handle the single sign-in.